Amazon 2021 Advertising Benchmarks: Competitive Insights

 How Are Brands Allocating Their Ad Spend?

-Findings suggest that among the four ad types, in 2021, Amazon brands relied substantially on Sponsored Product campaigns to advertise their products.
+Findings suggest that among the four ad types, in 2021, Amazon brands relied substantially on Sponsored Products campaigns to advertise their products.
 The chart below reveals that 81% of Amazon brands’ advertising budgets were allocated exclusively to Sponsored Products, with the smallest share distributed to Sponsored Display ads.

 It very well could be that brands favored Sponsored Products over other campaign types because they target shoppers with high purchasing intent.
 Consequently, by targeting such shoppers, brands increase the likelihood of making a sale.
-Sponsored Product ads also drive discoverability and, as apparent in the table above, have the highest conversion rates.
+Sponsored Products ads also drive discoverability and, as apparent in the table above, have the highest conversion rates.

 When Do Amazon Merchants Increase Ad Spend?